b97jre/RNAseqcourse/Labs/QC_lab.md

 In this tutorial we will go through some of the key steps in performing a quality control on your samples.
 We will start with the read based quality control, using FastQC, and continue with mapping based QC using RseqQC.

-All the data you need for this lab is available in the folder:
-`/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/QC/data/`

 Or via web-browser [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/QC/data).